Frequently asked questions

-In a coordinated effort to reduce fraud, waste and abuse in Minnesota’s Medicaid program, Governor Tim Walz announced on Oct.
-29, 2025, a new process for the Minnesota Department of Human Services (DHS) to review claims for certain Medicaid benefits and services before they are adjudicated.
+Governor Tim Walz announced on Oct.
+29, 2025, a new process for the Minnesota Department of Human Services (DHS) to review claims for certain Medicaid benefits and services before they are adjudicated as part of a coordinated effort to reduce fraud, waste and abuse in Minnesota’s Medicaid program.
 Refer to the Governor Walz Orders Third-Party Audit of Medicaid Billing at DHS press release for more information.

-Optum, a third-party vendor, will oversee the new pre-payment review process and will start by reviewing fee-for-service claims for 14 specific benefits and services that were identified as high-risk.
-Optum will verify that billed services were necessary, correctly documented and provided before DHS makes payments.
+Optum, a third-party vendor, will assist in the new pre-payment review process and start by reviewing all fee-for-service claims for 14 specific benefits and services that were identified as high-risk.

 We have identified the following 14 benefits and services as high-risk: